robmoore-i/Eatcheap/README.md

 This function returns the stats (same meaning as the normal food stats). of the meal resulting in combining the ingredients given.
 The £££ per unit is worked out as the combined price per serving of each ingredient.

-Example: meal rice and mince and (2 of pepper)
+Example- meal rice and mince and (2 of pepper)

-Meaning: A meal of rice, mince and 2 peppers.
+Meaning- A meal of rice, mince and 2 peppers.
 ==================================
 maketable x with y with z

 Where x, y and z are string eg they are wrapped with single quotes which are code representing meals.

-Example: maketable 'cocopops' with 'cornflakes' with 'alpen' with 'meal brownbread and butter'
+Example- maketable 'cocopops' with 'cornflakes' with 'alpen' with 'meal brownbread and butter'

-Result: A pretty table showing the stats for each of the different breakfast choices next to each other.
+Result- A pretty table showing the stats for each of the different breakfast choices next to each other.
 ==================================